zheplusplus/flatscript/README.md

 Program would first read "a.txt", then read "b.txt", concatenate their content successively, and output to console, or report to stderr if any error occurs.
 And a message "end" would get printed in the end.

-Though in this piece of Stekinscript code there isn't any *asynchronous* part like callbacks, Stekinscript compile it into asynchronous Javascript.
+Though in this piece of Flatscript code there isn't any *asynchronous* part like callbacks, Flatscript compile it into asynchronous Javascript.

 Other Features
 -----------------